A HEALTHY GROCERY LIST STARTS AT HOME

 Today I’m going to share with you just how we go about creating our healthy grocery list.

-There is no special number that you will find online to tell you how much your grocery budget should be.
-That is UP TO YOU!
-You know your debts and how much money you earn so do the math, create a budget and the numbers will fall into place.
+There is no special number that you will find online to tell you what your grocery budget will be.

 Sample Healthy Grocery List

 Below is a sample of some healthy grocery list ideas that we would typically purchase.